winglang/wing/README.md

 For a comprehensive reference of the language, check out the [Wing Language Specification](https://docs.winglang.io/reference/spec) and the [API Reference](https://docs.winglang.io/reference/sdk).

-## Why choose Wing? 🌟
+## What makes Wing a good fit for cloud development? 🌟

-Wing was built from the ground up to cater to cloud development, offering features that make it an ideal choice for building applications on AWS or other cloud providers.
+Wing was built from the ground up to make it an ideal choice for building applications on AWS or other cloud providers.
 Some of these features include:

 * [Cloud services](https://docs.winglang.io/concepts/resources) as first-class citizens.